 I never thought to take a photo of my food, head hazy, thumb throbbing 🙁

 We will definitely go back in the future, but their shredded beef filling is no match to mine.
-This is what a good beef filling should look/taste like…..
+This is what a good Mexican Shredded Beef filling should look like…..

 Update: We did go back again and I decided to order the Chicken Chimichanga, since it was actually better than the beef.
 This time I got 2 beef chimichangas, not the chicken that I ordered, and Alex’s burrito was filled with cheese!
 We will not be going back there again!
 Instead I will continue to make my Mexican Shredded Beef for tacos and chimichangas at home!

 More Mexican Shredded Beef Recipes:

 Instant Pot Mexican-Style Shredded Beef – with the same images. 😉